sockheadrps/PyProfileDataGen/README.md

 ![](assets/workflow.png)

 This will always take a few minutes if you have a lot of repos.
-I have about 40 and it takes between 5-10 minutes to run on github.

 ![](assets/actionfinished.png)